International Skating Union

 The International Skating Union (ISU) is the international governing body for competitive ice skating disciplines, including figure skating, synchronized skating, speed skating, and short track speed skating.
 It was founded in Scheveningen, Netherlands, in July 1892, making it one of the oldest international sport federations.
 The ISU was formed to establish standardized international rules and regulations for the skating disciplines it governs, and to organize international competitions in these disciplines.
 It is now based in Switzerland.
+As of April 2022, the ISU has 102 members from 80 nations.
+It is affiliated with the IOC.
+Jae Youl Kim serves as the president of the ISU.